Sharon Peoples: A purposeful menagerie of stitch creations

 The power of embroidered jeans

-TextileArtist.org: What initially attracted you to textiles as a medium?
-How was your imagination captured?
+What initially attracted you to textiles as a medium?

-Sharon Peoples: I initially wonder if it was having my mother all to myself while learning to embroider a Semco d’oyley.
-It was a posy of purple and mauve petals with yellow centres that were to be filled in with long and short satin stitch.
+I was first attracted to textiles as a child while learning to embroider a d’oyley (doily) kit.
+The design showed a posy of purple and mauve petals with yellow centres, to be filled with long and short satin stitches.
 The leaves were outlined with green stem stitch.
-And I remember my mother crocheted the edges for me.
-With six children in our family, one-on-one time with a working mother could have been the attraction to textiles.

-After she left, I began embroidering on my jeans.
+After she left, I began embroidering my own jeans.
 One of my elder sisters was at art school and suggested I embroider her second-hand army jacket.
-The d’oyley was not touched again.
+The d’oyley kit was not touched again.